usplos/DPEEM/README.md

 library(DPEEM)
 funGUI()
 ```
-This will generate a GUI for easy operation by mouse clicks.
+This will generate a GUI for easy operations by mouse clicks.